nickjackolaisen/BusinessInitiaitive/_posts/comparisons/llc vs corp/2023-08-13-llc_corporation_comparison.md

 ---
-title: "Corporations vs. LLCs - A Comprehensive Statistical Comparison of the Largest Business Entities"
+title: "Corporations vs. LLCs - A Statistical Breakdown of the Most Powerful Business Entities"
 layout: post
 date: 2023-08-13
-update_date: 2023-09-27
+update_date: 2024-03-31
 author: jack_nicholaisen
 summary: "Trying to choose between a corporation or LLC?
 Compare pros and cons to make the best decision for your business.
 Don't miss out!"
+permalink: /comparison/llc-vs-corporation/statistics/
+redirect_from:
-permalink: /statistics/llc-vs-corporation/comparison/
+    - /statistics/llc-vs-corporation/comparison/
 ---

 Choosing the right business structure is crucial for the success of any enterprise.

 Entrepreneurs and business owners must carefully consider the legal, tax, and management implications of their choice to ensure they're making the best decision for their business.

-In this article, we'll compare two popular business structures:
+In this article, we'll compare two of the most popular business structures:

 **Corporations & Limited Liability Companies (LLCs)**